DavidMtz1/Computo_Distribuido/Unidad1/README.md

-For these types of problems, it is necessary to use “The Cap Theorem” Formalizes the trade-off between consistency and availability in the presence of partitions
+For these types of problems, it is necessary to use “The Cap Theorem” Formalizes the trade-off between consistency and availability in the presence of partitions*

+**Authors**
+*Martinez Iribe David Ernesto
+Quintero Renteria Omar Israel*